Hefei Sourcing Agent | EV Supply Chain & Appliances

 Lead times: EV onboard chargers and DC-DC converters (standard specifications): 6–10 weeks.
 Custom OBC or power module specifications: 10–16 weeks.
 BMS (standard cell chemistries, standard configurations): 6–10 weeks.
 Custom BMS with specific cell chemistry or pack architecture: 12–20 weeks.
 Smart home PCB assembly: 3–6 weeks.
 Home appliance IoT modules: 4–8 weeks.

 Qualification requirements: Any EV component supplier should be able to provide IATF 16949 certification, AEC-Q100/Q200 component qualification records, and production traceability documentation.
-We audit for these as standard in Hefei’s automotive supply chain.
+Your sourcing agent will audit for these as standard in Hefei’s automotive supply chain.
 Suppliers without IATF 16949 may be suitable for non-automotive applications but should be qualified against the specific reliability requirements of the target application.

 Logistics to port: Hefei to Shanghai Yangshan Port is 2.5 hours by expressway — one of the shortest inland-to-port transit times of any major non-coastal manufacturing city in China.
 HSR to Nanjing is 30 minutes, providing secondary logistics options.
 For European buyers, the Hefei–Europe rail freight service is available but lower frequency than services from Chengdu or Wuhan; sea freight via Shanghai Yangshan is the more practical option for most shipments.